-Design Tech, or 'd.tech' as it's known among our students, incorporates technology, design thinking, and an explicit focus on the skills that help them forge an identity as caring citizens and future young professionals.
-By combining content mastery with creative problem solving, d.tech gives students the tools necessary for success in college and beyond.
+Design Tech's explicit focus is on the skills that help students forge an identity as caring citizens and young professionals.
+By combining academic content mastery with creative problem solving, students develop the tools necessary for success in college and beyond.
+The core values of the d.tech community are trust, care and creativity.

-At d.tech, we believe that students are most successful when their education is personalized to their needs, and they are asked to use their knowledge to improve the world around them.
+We believe students are most successful when their education is personalized and students are asked to use their knowledge to improve the world around them.
 We also believe that students must learn not only academic skills such as literacy and mathematics, but the transferable success skills of collaboration and persistence.
+The growth of a new type of high school has been an ideal forum for them to engage in meaningful change.

 From the outset, we have built our educational model by collaborating with the Hasso Plattner Institute of Design at Stanford, gaining access to national experts and considerable resources.